Rob Cesternino: The Traitors 4

+Cesternino was the second person to be "murdered" by the traitors and the third person eliminated from the competition.

 Other media

-In June 2013, Cesternino appeared as a co-host and executive producer of Reality GameMasters, a YouTube game show featuring six reality stars competing in a game of Risk.
+In June 2013, Cesternino appeared as a co-host and executive producer of Reality Gamemasters, a YouTube game show featuring six reality stars competing in a game of Risk.

+From 2013 to 2014, Cesternino hosted the Timeout with T.O. podcast with Terrell Owens and Alonzo Bodden on the Sideshow Network.

 Cesternino was approached to compete on The Amazing Race 31 with Survivor: Tocantins contestant and RHAP co-host, Stephen Fishbach.
 The pair showed interest but declined due to Fishbach's upcoming wedding.

+Cesternino's debut book, The Tribe and I Have Spoken was published on May 5, 2026 by Simon & Schuster.
+The book covers the history of Survivor, with special attention paid to Cesternino's favorite moments from the show's first 48 seasons.